 Although social issues aren’t the central focus of the series, it definitely adds strength to its overall narrative.

+As a whole, X-Men: Evolution didn’t receive nearly as much credit as it deserves, and has been forgotten in the crowded pool of cartoon classics.
 Animated television has been increasing in narrative quality, so we can only hope that it will reach the heights of what the late 90s and early 2000s had to offer.